Nikki060910/Business-performance-optimization/README.md

 - A 10% uniform discount reduction predicted to improve profit by $6.39 on average

 ## Business Recommendations
+- This project identifies discounting and regional imbalance as major profit drivers
 - Tailor discount policies to reduce deep discounts especially in low-profit regions
 - Increase marketing focus and pricing strategies on high-margin product categories
 - Use these data-driven insights to inform regional and product-level strategic decisions